 With corded and cordless vacuum cleaners, I have always been torn, mostly because many of the older cordless models just didn’t last as long as I wanted or needed them to.

 It has a few niggles that I can’t quite look past, but other than that it exceeded expectations.
 How?
-Well, you’ll just have to read through my excellent and detailed review to find out more.
+We will cover this in more detail later on in my Shark IC160UK review

 Cordless upright vacuum